 Substitutes for vital records

-Church records may be the best substitute for birth, marriage, and death records when not found at the county level.
-See the Collection link on the main menu above for church records on this website and read of many more in St. Clair County Research and Resources: A Genealogist’ Guide, one of several publications described on our book page.
+- Church records may be the best substitute for birth, marriage, and death records when not found at the county level.
+On the main menu click Collection > Church records or read of many more on our book page.

-Newspaper articles, tombstones, burial records, and probate files are other sources for vital records.
+- Newspaper articles, tombstones, burial records, and probate files are other sources for vital records – some published in our Quarterly or separate books.

 St. Clair County Genealogical Society, PO Box 431, Belleville, IL 62222-0431.